humanmade/altis-cloud/docs/cdn-purge.md

 }
 ```

-Set `"cdn-media-purge": true` to enabled cdn purging of media on when attachments are deleted
+Set `"cdn-media-purge": true` to enable purging media files from the CDN when attachments are deleted.